Minority Holdings and Antitrust

 FTC and DOJ to support states' action against BlackRock, State Street, and Vanguard

+The FTC and DOJ support the states' action accusing BlackRock, State Street, and Vanguard to harm competition as part of climate-related initiatives.
 The asset managers collectively own substantial shares in multiple competing coal companies (between 24 and 34 percent of seven of the nine coal companies, with smaller shares in the remaining two).

 By acting in concert—through shareholder resolutions, engagement, or other means—they allegedly pressured the management of competing coal companies to obtain their commitment to limit carbon emissions by restricting the production of coal within the United States.